Sales Compensation Software Benchmark | Compare 15+ sales compensation platforms (features, pricing, fit by company size...)

 This approach is widely used in roles with clear performance indicators, such as sales, where goals might include revenue targets, units sold, or new logos acquired.
 However, its principles can be adapted to nearly any role by setting clear, measurable objectives aligned with company priorities.
 For a customer service representative, this might be maintaining a high satisfaction score; for a project manager, it could be delivering projects on time and under budget.

 The fundamental idea is simple: you pay employees based on how well they perform their duties.
-By offering tangible rewards for achieving goals, you motivate them to perform to the best of their abilities, fostering a culture of continuous improvement and excellence.
+By offering tangible financial rewards for achieving goals, you motivate them to perform to the best of their abilities.

 How Does Pay for Performance Work?